Published on February 6th, 2015 | by Donald McIntyre0

-This is, if you think of a chart with different quadrants, each with a different quality “subjectivity”, “scalability”, “security”, “liveness”, “privacy”, etc., you could plot and map on the chart the different networks according to what they prioritized.
+This is, if you think of a chart with different quadrants, each with different qualities such as “subjectivity”, “scalability”, “security”, “privacy”, or other profiles, you could plot and map on the chart the different networks according to what they prioritized.

 At the bottom of the Crypto Application Stack (please see chart below), the consensus layer, there will be several blockchain/networks serving different niches according to their trade-off profile needs.
 As there are plenty of trade-off profiles there will be plenty of networks in the future.